 - 1) The Associated Students Senator shall be nominated by the A.S.
-Internal Vice President and approved by a majority (50%+1) vote of the Senate. - 2) The Chair, Vice Chair, Finance Manager, Administrative Coordinator, Project Manager, and Media Coordinator, who can be either an undergraduate or graduate student, shall be nominated to the Committee on Committees by an internal application process overseen by the current Associated Students Bike Committee voting members and Associated Students staff advisors by week seven (7) of Spring Quarter. - 3) The Associate Officer(s), who can be either an undergraduate or graduate student, shall be nominated to the Committee on Committees by an internal application process overseen by the current Associated Students Bike Committee voting members and Associated Students staff advisors at any time during the academic year. - 4) All members, with the exception of the Associate Officer(s), shall serve a term of one academic year.
-The Associate Officer(s) shall serve a term of one academic quarter.
+Internal Vice President and approved by a majority (50%+1) vote of the Senate. - 2) The Chair, Vice Chair, Finance Manager, Administrative Coordinator, Project Manager, and Media Coordinator, who can be either an undergraduate or graduate student, shall be nominated to the Committee on Committees by an internal application process overseen by the current Associated Students Bike Committee voting members and Associated Students staff advisors by week seven (7) of Spring Quarter. - 3) The Bike Committee members shall serve a one year term and have no limit to the number of one year terms they can serve consecutively in the same or different position.